- Related links

 You will receive a receipt for this certification and fee.
 The receipt must be retained at your office or facility.
 A copy of the receipt must be placed in each vehicle used for safe transport, and must be presented to DNR personnel on request.
 This certification must be renewed annually if you continue safe transport activities.
 You will be sent a renewal form prior to the expiration date.

 These are lists of facilities registered in the DNR Refrigerant Recovery and Safe Transport Programs.
-Lists are updated approximately every two to three months.
-If you need a newer list than those posted, please contact Cory Carter.
+Lists are updated approximately every three months.
+If you need a newer list than those posted, please contact Jeff Myers.

 - Registered to Recover Refrigerants from Salvaged Items - A list of facilities currently registered under Chapter NR 488, Wis.
 Adm.
 Code, to recover refrigerants from items being salvaged.
 Those classified as "Type 1" (see final column) are authorized to recover refrigerants from vehicle air-conditioners (vehicle salvagers).
 "Type 2" facilities may recover refrigerants from stationary equipment like appliances, building air-conditioners and commercial refrigeration equipment (e.g., appliance salvagers and HVAC companies).
 Those classified as "Type 3" may recover refrigerants form both vehicles and stationary equipment.